-Under legislated reforms to the electricity market, OEFC began receiving actual contract prices for power from ratepayers effective January 1, 2005, and no longer incurs losses on these contracts.
+Under legislated reforms to the electricity market, OEFC began receiving actual contract prices for power from ratepayers effective January 1, 2005, and no longer incurs losses on these contracts going forward.
 At that time, the Ministry of Finance estimated the bulk of the liability to be eliminated over 12 years as existing electricity contracts expire.
-As a result, the Corporation is amortizing the liability to revenue over that period.
+As a result, the Corporation is amortizing the bulk of the liability to revenue over that period.

 In addition, effective January 1, 2009, OEFC entered into a support contract, the Contingency Support Agreement (CSA), with OPG whereby OPG agreed to maintain the reliability and availability of Lambton and Nanticoke coal-fired stations following implementation of a greenhouse gas emissions-reduction strategy.
 Under the contract, OEFC agreed to ensure OPG would recover the actual costs of operating the stations after implementing this strategy.
-Any costs to OEFC under this agreement, which expires December 31, 2014, are fully recovered from ratepayers.
-In March 2013, the CSA was amended to support the government's policy initiative to advance the closure of these plants by one year to the end of 2013.
-Under the amended contract, OPG is allowed to recover actual costs that cannot reasonably be avoided or mitigated, during the period from the early shut down date until December 31, 2014, consistent with the original end date of the CSA.
+Any costs to OEFC under this agreement are fully recovered from ratepayers.
+As at December 31, 2013, OEFC triggered an early termination clause in the CSA to reflect the advanced closure of these plants by one year to the end of 2013.
+OPG is allowed to recover actual costs that cannot reasonably be avoided or mitigated, during the period from the early shut down date until December 31, 2014, consistent with the original end date of the CSA.

-During the year ended March 31, 2013, OEFC's costs under power supply contracts totalled \$1,323 million, including purchases of power from NUGs of \$1,026 million (2012 - \$1,020 million) and OPG support contract costs of \$297 million (2012 - \$355 million).
+During the year ended March 31, 2014, OEFC's costs under power supply contracts totalled \$1,296 million, including purchases of power from NUGs of \$997 million (2013 - \$1,026 million) and OPG support contract costs of \$299 million (2013 - \$297 million).

-Statement of Liability for Power Purchase Contracts As at March 31, 2013 (\$ millions)
+Statement of Liability for Power Purchase Contracts As at March 31, 2014 (\$ millions)

-2013 2012
+2014 2013

-Liability, beginning of year \$ 1,202 \$ 1,519
+Liability, beginning of year \$ 939 \$ 1,202

-Amortization (263) (317)
+Amortization (243) (263)

-Liability, end of year \$ 939 \$ 1,202
+Liability, end of year \$ 696 \$ 939